 International Exchange Student Orientation Session

 What will help make my time at Queen’s and in Canada successful and enjoyable?
 Maybe it’s immigration rules.
 What opportunities are open to me as an exchange student?
 Can I work?
-What should I know about traveling in Canada and the United States?
-The session will cover the issues that you want discussed and will be facilitated by the International Student Advisor and guests.
+What should I know about travelling in Canada and the United States?
+The session will cover the issues that you want discussed and will be facilitated by the International Student Adviser and guests.